zecht12/zecht12/README.md

 # Hi there, I'm Gilang Prima Ertansyah 👋

 I'm a professional Fullstack Web Developer with a focus on building and designing web applications.
 My recent projects involve creating responsive web applications using Supabase for the database and Prisma as the ORM.
-I am proficient in TypeScript, JavaScript, and frameworks like Next.js, React, and Three.js.
+I am proficient in TypeScript, JavaScript, and frameworks like Next.js, React, laravel, and Three.js.
+Currently i'm make website for ATMI IGI CENTER management Internal using laravel that integrate with Odoo and hrd.id(for absent).

 ## About Me

 - 💻 I specialize in Fullstack Web Development.
 - 🌟 I have strong skills in building and designing web applications.
 - 🎨 I'm also a skilled 3D artist using Blender.
-- 🛠 I am currently working with technologies like Next.js, Supabase, Prisma, and TypeScript.
+- 🛠 I am currently working with technologies like Next.js, Supabase, Prisma, Laravel, and TypeScript.
 - 🖌 For UI design, I use Canva.

 ## Technologies & Tools